Robotics-CSE-571/dt-machine-learning-base-environment/README.md

 docker run --rm --runtime=nvidia  nvidia/cuda:11.0-base nvidia-smi
 ```

-Which should list your GPU evices which is available within the docker image.
+Which should list your GPU devices which is available within the docker image.
 Otherwise there is some issue in your setup.

 ## Build the image for laptop